 Meet the Canadian Angus team!

-Myles Immerkar oversees the day-to-day operations of the Canadian Angus Association.
+Myles Immerkar oversees the operations of the Canadian Angus Association.
 He works with the elected Board of Directors to implement their vision in addition to growing and promoting the Angus breed.
 He has held a variety of roles in his professional career, including animal nutrition sales representative, regional manager, beef cow-calf and feedlot nutrition specialist and general manager.
 Myles spent 16 years working as Manager, Global Beef Programs, Semex Alliance based in Guelph, ON.
-He was instrumental in industry development projects in the developing markets, launching new brands and beef strategies in developed markets and partnerships with a wide range of industry leading and progressive ranchers on their day-to-day programs.
-Myles looks forward to applying those experiences to the day-to-day operations of the Canadian Angus Association.
+He was instrumental in industry development projects in the developing markets, launching new brands and beef strategies in developed markets and partnerships with a wide range of industry leading and progressive ranchers on their programs.

 Proudly creating member value since January 1, 2019.